thornjad/zpico/README.md

 # ZPico

 The minuscule zsh package manager.
-No frills, no bloat, just TODO of 100% Zsh code, providing complete package management for your Zsh environment.
+No frills, no bloat, just 2 kB of 100% Zsh code, providing complete package management for your Zsh environment.

 Zsh package managers are abundant, but most are bloated, slow or have excessive requirements.
 On top of that, more than a few have been abandoned for years.
 Zpico does not seek to be the best of the best, rather to balance functionality against a tiny, fast footprint.